-SAN DIEGO CITY EMPLOYEES' RETIREMENT SYSTEM (SDCERS) - The retirement system for the City of San Diego, Unified Port District, and the San Diego County Regional Airport Authority employees.
+SAN DIEGO CITY EMPLOYEES' RETIREMENT SYSTEM (SDCERS) - The retirement system for City of San Diego, Unified Port District, and San Diego County Regional Airport Authority employees.

-SCHEDULES - Schedules provide a summary of revenues, expenditures, and positions for the operating budgets of all departments and funds and reflect the funding sources and spending areas of the Capital Improvements Program.
-Schedules also summarize the City's total combined budget.
+SCHEDULES - The schedules provide a summary of revenues, expenditures, and positions for the operating budgets of all departments and budgeted funds, and reflect the funding sources and spending areas of the Capital Improvements Program.
+The schedules also summarize the City's total combined budget.

-SERVICE LEVEL AGREEMENT (SLA) - A SLA is a contract used between City departments that defines the relationship between two parties: the service provider and client departments.
+SERVICE LEVEL AGREEMENT (SLA) - A service level agreement is a contract used between City departments that defines the relationship between two parties: the service provider and the client department.